-Creamy and delicate, these mini cheesecakes are crustless, gluten-free and can be low carb as well.
+Creamy and delicate, these keto mini cheesecakes are crustless and gluten-free.
 Most importantly, they are delicious!

 So try to remember to take everything out of the fridge at least an hour before you plan to start mixing the ingredients.

 If you forget, you can soften the cream cheese in the microwave, in 10-second sessions, and dip the eggs in a bowl of warm (not hot) water for a few minutes.

 Use foil liners